 Kristen Ruhlin, actor, writer, and producer, Welcome to Mercy

 Caregivers—not just parents, nurses, or children, but all the men and women who have the sole responsibility to care for another person.
 It's thankless, exhausting, beautiful, funny, horrific—it's a lot, but it's love.

 Want to see your name on this page?
-Email firstname.lastname@example.org with your response to the question for our March issue: What was the biggest scandal of all time?
+Email firstname.lastname@example.org your response to the question for our March issue: What was the biggest scandal of all time?